 · Effective education is based on love, approval, joy, and experience within a high functioning, aspiring, nurturing community.

-Currently, we are working with under served second through fifth graders from Blythe Elementary School in Huntersville, NC and Title I school David Cox Elementary students in Pre-Kindergarten and second through fifth grades.
-Every week, MusicalMinds after school students receive 8 hours of music instruction.
+Currently, we are working with under served second through fifth graders from Blythe Elementary School in Huntersville, NC , Title I school David Cox Elementary, and Title 1 school Nathaniel Alexander Elementary School through The Prodigal Son Foundation.
+Every week, MusicalMinds after school students receive numerous hours of music instruction.
 It is a privilege to work with such supportive teachers and parents to assure the success of our students in their musical and school careers.

 Founded by the Lake Norman Kiwanis Club, MusicalMinds is a 501 (c) (3) program inspiring change in children and communities throughout Mecklenburg County.
 We recognize there are many children and families in the county that live at or below the poverty line.
 MusicalMinds strives to bring an innovative uplifting musical experience for students while enhancing our communities.

-MusicalMinds has created its Nucleo Foundation at David Cox Road Elementary School.
-The ultimate goal is to build a multi-site combined youth orchestra that features new and returning students.
+MusicalMinds is creating its Nucleo Foundation in partnership with University City United Methodist Church.
+The ultimate goal is to build a multi-site combined youth strings orchestra that features new and returning students.